propublica/sunlight-congress/source/legislators.md

 The chamber this member served in during this term. "house" or "senate".

 **terms.class** (number)<br/>
 The Senate class this member belonged to during this term, if they served in the Senate.

-## Examples

-### Legislators at latitude/longitude

-### Legislators by zip code

-### Legislators by party and chamber

-### Legislators with last name
+Determines in which cycle they run for re-election.
+1, 2, or 3.

+### Example legislator

 ```json
 {